clibgh/SAVSL/README.md

     - fifos
     - ...
     -
-The compilation process allow higher level control
+The compilation process allow higher level control, with macro instructions like:

-The script is started on a first
+  - IF, THEN, ELSE, ENDIF
+  - CASE ,WHEN, ENDCASE
+  - WHILE, LOOP, ENDLOOP
+  - FUNCTIONS handling with parameters